-- 1. The bit pattern pending at the program selection inputs (see page 6-4) will be interpreted as a binary coded electrode number. - 2.
-The tipdress counter of the recognized electrode number will be reset. - 3.
+1. The bit pattern pending at the spot/program selection inputs (see page 6-4) will be interpreted as a binary coded electrode number.

+- 2. The tipdress counter of the recognized electrode number will be reset. - 3.
 The wear counter of the recognized electrode number will be reset to 0. - 4.
-The output signal "Prewarning" and/or "End of stepper" will be reset. - 5.
-When "Tipdressing of new electrodes" is activated (start tipdressing; please refer to page 3-25), the output "Tipdress request" (see page 6-20) will be activated. - A transferral of electrode number "0" mutually triggers the actions 2. and 3. for all electrodes!
+The output signal "Prewarning" or "End of stepper" will be reset. - 5.
+When "Tipdressing of new electrodes" is activated (initial dressing; please refer to page 3-27), the output "Initial dressing request" (see page 6-13) will be activated.

+A transferral of electrode number "0" mutually triggers the actions 2. and 3. for all electrodes!